INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Introduction

 \section{Introduction}

-Relic galaxies are defined to be massive ($\mathrm{M}_{\star}\ge 6 \times 10^{10}$ \Msun) very compact (\Reff $\,\le 2$ kpc) objects that formed early on in cosmic time ($z>2$), through a short and intense star formation episode ($\tau \sim 100 {\rm Myr , \,\, SFR} \ge 10^{3} {\rm M}_{\odot} {\rm yr}^{-1}$), and then evolved passively and undisturbed until the present-day.
-They experienced very little or completely missed the second phase of the so-called two-phase formation scenario which is often used to explain the mass assembly of the local, massive Early-Type Galaxies (ETGs, \citealt{Naab+09,Oser+10,Hilz+13,Rodriguez-Gomez+16}).
-As such, the great majority of their stellar mass is composed by an ``in-situ'', old stellar population with super-solar [Mg/Fe] abundance.
-The large [Mg/Fe] originates because the quenching of the star formation occurs before Type Ia supernova explosions are able to pollute the interstellar medium with iron \citep[e.g.,][]{Thomas+05, Gallazzi+06, Gallazzi+14}.
+Relic galaxies are defined as massive ($\mathrm{M}_{\star}\ge 6 \times 10^{10}$ \Msun) very compact (\Reff $\,\le 2$ kpc) objects that formed early on in cosmic time ($z>2$), through a short and intense star formation episode ($\tau \sim 100 {\rm Myr , \,\, SFR} \ge 10^{3} {\rm M}_{\odot} {\rm yr}^{-1}$), and then evolved passively and undisturbed until the present day.
+They experienced very little or completely missed the second phase of the so-called two-phase formation scenario which is often used to explain the mass assembly of the local, massive early-type galaxies (ETGs; \citealt{Naab+09,Oser+10,Hilz+13,Rodriguez-Gomez+16}).
+As such, the great majority of their stellar mass is composed by an `in-situ', old stellar population with super-solar [Mg/Fe] abundance.
+The large [Mg/Fe] value is generally attributed to the quenching of star formation before Type Ia supernova explosions are able to pollute the interstellar medium with iron \citep[e.g.][]{Thomas+05, Gallazzi+06, Gallazzi+14}.
 This stellar component generally ends up in the innermost core of massive ETGs at low redshift and in the local Universe \citep{Navarro-Gonzalez13, Pulsoni20}.
-However, in most cases, its spatial and orbital distributions are contaminated by the ``accreted'' components, stars brought in or formed later on during merger events and gas inflow\footnote{The recent analysis based on the Illustris TNG100 simulation presented in \citet{Pulsoni20} demonstrated that the fraction of ETGs having a compact progenitor increases with increasing stellar mass and that at M$_{\star}> 10^{11}$M$_\sun$, this fraction is as high as 80\%.
-However, only $\sim20$\% of present-day massive ETGs still have the pristine in-situ component preserved in their innermost region.
-This mainly depends on the merger history of the system.}.
-The more massive the galaxy is, the more the accreted component starts to dominate the mass and light budgets at smaller radii \citep[e.g.,][]{Seigar07,Cooper13, Rodriguez-Gomez+16,Spavone17, Spavone20, Pulsoni20, Remus21}.
-This complicates significantly any study of the high-z baryonic processes that formed the pristine "in-situ" component of giant ETGs \citep[e.g.,][]{Naab+14,Ferre-Mateu+19}.
+A recent analysis based on the Illustris TNG100 simulation presented in \citet{Pulsoni20} demonstrated that the fraction of ETGs with a compact progenitor increases with increasing stellar mass and that at M$_{\star}> 10^{11}$M$_\sun$, this fraction is as high as 80\%.
+However, only $\sim20$\% of present-day massive ETGs still have this pristine in situ component preserved in their innermost region.
+This mainly depends on the merger history of the system.
+The more massive the galaxy, the more the accreted component starts to dominate the mass and light budgets at smaller radii \citep[e.g.][]{Seigar07,Cooper13, Rodriguez-Gomez+16,Spavone17, Spavone20, Pulsoni20, Remus21}.
+This significantly complicates any study of the high-z baryonic processes that formed the pristine\ `in-situ' component of giant ETGs \citep[e.g.][]{Naab+14,Ferre-Mateu+19}.
 Moreover, the number density of relic galaxies as a function of redshift predicted by simulations critically depends on the different assumptions and ingredients used to calculate it (e.g. \citealt{Naab+09,Oser+10, Oser+12, Oogi13,Quilis_Trujillo13,Zolotov15,Wellons16,Pulsoni20}).
 For all these reasons, relics are a niche in the star formation--mass/size parameter distribution of galaxies that allows us to put precise constraints on the physical mechanisms that shaped the Universe and the galaxy mass assembly at early cosmic time.